 Substantial Assistance: For purposes of Article 5.10.7.1, a Person providing Substantial Assistance must: (1) fully disclose in a signed written statement or recorded interview all information he or she possesses in relation to anti-doping rule violations or other proceeding described in Article 5.10.7.1.1, and (2) fully cooperate with the investigation and adjudication of any case or matter related to that information, including, for example, presenting testimony at a hearing if requested to do so by an Anti-Doping Organization or hearing panel.
+Further, the information provided must be credible and must comprise an important part of any case or proceeding which is initiated or, if no case or proceeding is initiated, must have provided a sufficient basis on which a case or proceeding could have been brought.

-83 [Comment to Recreational Athlete: The term "open category" is meant to exclude competition that is limited to junior or age group categories.]
+[[]Comment to Recreational Athlete: The term "open category" is meant to exclude competition that is limited to junior or age group categories.]